 We want to get government as small and as responsible as possible.

-We're not raising our kids to go to the Ivy League and come out and wear these, you know, striped pants and these stupid-looking diplomat shoes that they all wear.
+We're not raising our kids to go to the Ivy League and come out and wear these striped pants and these stupid-looking diplomat shoes that they all wear.

 They look like robots coming out of there.

-And uh and as they go, they get themselves embedded in the State Department, a CIA and the Pentagon.
+And they get themselves embedded in the State Department, a CIA, and the Pentagon.

 And they can destroy future incoming administrations, like has happened to Bush.